 Pie, brought over with the earliest settlers from England, has become an American institution.
-Here’s advice on how to make pie the right way, including how to make pie crusts and fillings, as well as other great pie-making tips.
-Follow this tried-and-true baking advice from our archives to make perfect pies for the holidays—or any time!
+Here’s advice on how to make pie the right way, including how to make the pie crust so that it’s flaky and tender.
+We’ve also created videos on how to jazz up your top crust with a lattice top or braided top!

 - For a flaky, tender pie crust, make sure that all the ingredients and utensils are cold.